Where to Stay in Florence: Best Areas for First-Time Visitors (2026)

 Where to Stay in Florence: Quick Facts

-• Best overall for first-timers: Centro Storico for classic Florence atmosphere and easy sightseeing.
+• Best overall for first-timers: Centro Storico.

-• Best for atmosphere and food: Oltrarno for a more local, romantic feel.
+• Best for atmosphere and food: Oltrarno.

-• Best quieter central area: Santa Croce for elegant streets and calmer evenings.
+• Best quieter central area: Santa Croce.

 Florence Neighborhood Cheat Sheet

-Neighborhood Best For Main Tradeoff Overall Feel
+Neighborhood Best For Main Trade-off Overall Feel

 Best Areas to Stay in Florence